+Some of these aluminum foil uses will help you in the kitchen.
 Keep the edges of your homemade pies from burning by covering them with strips of aluminum foil.
 The foil prevents the edges from getting overdone while the rest of your pie gets perfectly browned.
-Here is a recipe to make the perfect pie crust.
+Check out these other extraordinary uses for household staples.

 Soften up brown sugar